-▶ What makes a story a story?
+► What makes a story a story?
 Do you remember what every story has in common?
+Every story has a beginning, a middle, and an end.

 In other words, stories contain an order of events like a timeline.
 You've had some practice with timelines, haven't you?
 In a timeline of civilization, the ancient world is the beginning: ancient Egypt, ancient Babylon, ancient Greece, ancient Rome, ancient India, and so on.
 Then comes the middle of the story of civilization: the Middle Ages.
-This is the time of knights and castles, of barbarian invasions and far-off crusades, of queens and dukes and princesses.
+This is the time of knights and castles, of barbarian invasions and faroff crusades, of queens and dukes and princesses.
 The end of the story of civilization, at least so far, is the modern age to which we belong.